Exsanguinated/Exsanguinated/README.md

 <h6> •  If you are pro-endogenic or regularly try to engage in "syscourse" for the sake of it; go ahead and save us both time and just hide us before even trying to bother interacting.

-<h6> • If you make jokes about r*pe or find jokes about r*pe funny, are a sex pest towards others or make jokes about threatening to touch people.
-The same applies for jokes about genocide, school shootings, animal abuse, deportation and the Epstein files.
+<h6> • If you make jokes about r*pe / sa or make jokes about threatening to touch people.
+The same applies for jokes about genocide, shootings, abuse, deportation and the Epstein files.
 Read the room about how tone-deaf ALL of these are these days and stay the hell away from us.
 Thanks.

   <br><br>
 <p align="center">